 The Pennsylvania statute also imposes other requirements including recordkeeping by organizations, solicitors, and counsels; limitations on the solicitation and contracting activities of the organizations; and prohibition of certain acts with respect to charitable solicitations or sales promotions.
 10 P.S. §§162.5(o), 162.12, 162.13, and 162.15.
 The statute provides for an enforcement process with administrative, civil, and criminal penalties.
-10 P.S. §§161.16, 162.17, 162.18, and 162.19.
+10 P.S. §§161.16, 162.17,162.18, and 162.19.

-Actions of Bureau 1 The Bureau has construed CWF's solicitations for contributions as charitable 2 appeals subject to the State statute, as summarized above, so long as those solicitations do 3 not name one or more specific candidates.
-It has issued an order to CWF to "cease and 4 desist" from making its solicitations until it registers with the Bureau or proves itself 5 exempt from that law, and the Bureau has subpoenaed documents from CWF.
-6 Responding to CWF's arguments that the Act preempts the application of the 7 Pennsylvania statute, counsel for the Bureau has stated that the State statute is not 8 preempted because its purpose is not to regulate Federal political committees per se and 9 that it seeks to apply the law only to the CWF fundraising solicitations that do not name a 10 specific candidate.
-The Bureau argues that such solicitations discuss public policy issues 11 and thus implicate a "social welfare or advocacy objective" or "charitable appeal."
-The 12 Bureau, in an apparent effort to further understand CWF's activities in Pennsylvania, 13 requested detailed information from CWF as to the circumstances of each solicitation it 14 has made, the personnel involved in such solicitation activities, contracts associated with 15 the solicitations, the contributors responding to the solicitations, the bank accounts 16 associated with those activities, and the financial statements of CWF.5 17 Questions Presented 18
+specific candidate.
+The Bureau argues that such solicitations discuss public policy issues and thus implicate a "social welfare or advocacy objective" or "charitable appeal."
+The Bureau, in an apparent effort to further understand CWF's activities in Pennsylvania, requested detailed information from CWF as to the circumstances of each solicitation it has made, the personnel involved in such solicitation activities, contracts associated with the solicitations, the contributors responding to the solicitations, the bank accounts associated with those activities, and the financial statements of CWF.5

+Questions Presented